 (g) Take 𝑛=512, 𝜔=2/3, 𝜈1=𝜈2=2, 𝜎=1 and 𝐶=𝜋2𝑘2+𝜎.
 For 𝑘=1 and 10, apply basic iterative methods and V-cycle iterations till the residual 2-norm is greater than 10−6.
 Plot the residual norm against the number of iterations for all three methods on the same figure.

 2. Using the V-cycle subroutine, write a full multigrid (FMG) subroutine named ‘FMG’.
 The FMG-cycle should start from a given level 𝑙.
 Keep it in the file named “MG_methods”.
 Verify the solver using the problem statement given in Q1.
 Report the 2-norm of the residual after applying one FMG-cycle to the test problem in Q1.
 Afterwards, apply V-cycle to solution approximation till the residual 2-norm is greater than 10-6.
 Report the number of V-cycle iterations.

+Grid Details

 A 1D grid is considered, which stores the values of u, v, f, v_temp which can be split in levels as shown in the figure below: